 How has the Pictet graduate programme challenged and stretched you so far, and what have you learned from these experiences?

-The Pictet graduate programme provides rotations, which are one of the challenges that can take you out of your comfort zone.
+The Pictet Graduate Programme provides rotations, which can challenge your comfort zone and create space for fast learning and growth.
 You spend six months in a team, and just when you begin to feel comfortable, you move on to a new team and start over again.
-These rotations help you become accustomed to being challenged, stepping out of your comfort zone, and working with diverse teams in different styles.
-I learned that it is okay not to know everything and that it is okay to feel overwhelmed at first.
+These rotations help you become accustomed to being challenged and working with diverse teams in different styles.
+I learned that it is okay to not know everything and that it is okay to feel overwhelmed at first.
 The key is to ask questions and remain committed.

 How does the Pictet graduate programme support your professional development and growth?